Bechtle: Staff parking garage with charging stations for 50 electric cars

 - Bechtle AG, Germany’s biggest IT systems house, has incorporated the electrification of the company’s vehicle fleet into its sustainability strategy.

-- 50 charging points needed to be integrated into the new parking garage and supplied by the PV system located on the roof.
+- At total of 50 charging points needed to be integrated into the new parking garage and supplied by the photovoltaic system on the roof.

 - For the specific structural conditions, RTB GmbH & Co.
 KG developed a charging solution using charging technology and components from Phoenix Contact.